The Rose of Versailles (film): Music

 "Libération" is performed by Japanese singer Tielle.

 The film's theme song is "Versailles" performed by Ayaka.

 Release

 The film was released in theaters in Japan on January 31, 2025.
 Netflix licensed the film, and released it on its platform on April 30, 2025.

 Reception

 Box office

 The film debuted at number 9 out of top 10 in the Japanese box office in its opening weekend.

 Critical reception

 Richard Eisenbeis of Anime News Network gave the film a B+ rating, and stated "Watching this new adaptation of The Rose of Versailles, it's easy to see why this story captivated audiences five decades ago, and still does even today."

+Accolades

+At the 10th Crunchyroll Anime Awards in 2026, The Rose of Versailles was nominated for Film of the Year.